ronaldhoek/WakeOnLanPortalLite/README.md

 * Source: https://github.com/basildane/WakeOnLAN/

 # Configuration
-Please create your own 'machines.xml' file bases on the sample (or use the AquilaWOL application to create one).
+Please create your own 'machines.xml' file based on the sample (or use the AquilaWOL application to create one).
 * Download: https://github.com/basildane/WakeOnLAN/releases/

-To limit the usage of the WakeOnLan Portal, please configure IIS secutiry settings to use Windows of Basic authentication.
+To limit the usage of the WakeOnLan Portal, please configure IIS security settings to use Windows or Basic authentication.